republik/plattform/src/components/TeaserFeed/docs.md

 Supported props:
 - `format`: An optional format which appears on top of the headline.
+- `series`: An optinal series with episodes, will appear on top of the headline unless it's the started epsiode.
+- `repoId`: An optional repo id to help detect the right series episode when paths do not suffice
 - `kind`: String `meta` or `editorial` (default)
 - `color`: Color for top border and title
 - `Link`, a Next.js like `<Link />` component